-If you’re constantly uploading new blogs, refreshing content and updating news pages, then you need to invest in a reliable CMS.
-A CMS is somewhat revolutionary in the marketing world, allowing you to edit and publish content without having to disturb the code.
-Here are a few things to consider before choosing your CMS:
+If you’re constantly uploading new blogs, refreshing content and updating news pages on your website, then you need a reliable CMS that's simple and fast to use.
+Here are just a few things to consider before selecting a CMS for your next website:

 1. Avoid having to rely on development work

-Developer work takes time and costs money, so the more you can do without will benefit you in the long run.
-Being able to edit content without having to get into the website’s code makes it easier to make simple changes at half the cost and time.
+Custom development work takes time and costs money, so the more you can do without that will benefit you in the long run.
+Does your CMS feature a WYSIWYG editor?
+How about the ability to drag and drop modules around the page to customise your layout on the fly?
+Being able to edit content without having to get into the website’s code makes it much easier to make changes and gives you much more control over your website.

 5. Support is everything

 As with any software, there may be times when you need additional support or want to add or modify functionality with the support of a team of skilled developers.
 That's why when selecting a partner to build your next website, it's really important to consider the range of support services that potential suppliers can offer post-go-live.